kubesphere/website/content/zh/docs/api-reference/glossary.md

 - **OpenPitirx** <br>
     An open-source system to package, deploy and manage different types of apps.

-- **App Template** <br>
+- **App template** <br>
-    A template for a specific application that other users can deploy new application instances based on the template.
+    A template for a specific application that tenants can use to deploy new application instances.

-- **App Repo** <br>
+- **App repository** <br>
-    A web accessible repo that hosts a bunch of application templates.
+    A web accessible repository that hosts different app templates.

 - **App Store** <br>
-    A public place for different users to share various applications.
+    A public place for different tenants to share various applications.

 - **Deployment**